 Studio 12: London Walking

-Walking as a mode of art practice could be said to have its roots in the Dada and Situationist movements of the early 20th Century, with significant developments during the conceptual ‘turn’ of the 1960s.
-High profile visual arts practitioners known for their use of walking, such as Richard Long, Hamish Fulton and Francis Alys have continued to establish the act of walking as art practice into the 21st century.
+Walking as a mode of art practice could be said to have its roots in the Dada and Situationist movements of the early twentieth century, with significant developments during the conceptual ‘turn’ of the 1960s.
+High profile visual arts practitioners known for their use of walking, such as Richard Long, Hamish Fulton and Francis Alys, have continued to establish the act of walking as art practice into the twenty-first century.
 Over the last ten to fifteen years a much more extensive, rich and interesting field has emerged crossing disciplinary boundaries in the arts, with artists, architects, filmmakers and writers employing walking as a means of creatively appropriating the city.
 Architects have been particularly active in this development, with writers such as Jane Jacobs and Jane Rendell, and practitioners such as the Stalker group in Rome transforming the way that public space, the built environment, and everyday interactions can be understood, shaped and framed by walking.